Duke of Leeds: History

 The Dukedom was named for Leeds in Yorkshire, and did not (as is sometimes claimed) refer to Leeds Castle in Kent.
-The principal ducal seat was Kiveton Hall.
-After Kiveton Hall was demolished in 1811, Hornby Castle became the main seat of the Dukes of Leeds.
-The traditional burial place of the Dukes of Leeds was All Hallows Church, Harthill, South Yorkshire.

 The 4th Duke married Mary Godolphin, daughter of Henrietta Churchill Godolphin, suo jure Duchess of Marlborough, and The 2nd Earl of Godolphin, and assumed the arms of Godolphin and Churchill.

 On 8 August 1849, The 7th Duke of Leeds assumed by royal licence the additional surname and arms of D'Arcy, for the separate baronies of D'Arcy (1322) and Conyers that he inherited through his grandmother.

 Upon the death of the 7th Duke in 1859, the dukedom passed to his cousin, The 2nd Baron Godolphin, whose father (the second son of The 5th Duke of Leeds) had been created Baron Godolphin, of Farnham Royal in the County of Buckingham, in 1832.

 The 11th Duke was married three times; he had a daughter, Lady Camilla Osborne, but no son.
 Upon his death in 1963, the dukedom passed to his cousin, Sir D'Arcy Osborne, a diplomat.
 Eight months later, the 12th Duke died in Rome, unmarried, at which point the dukedom and the Barony of Godolphin became extinct.

 The heir apparent to the Duke of Leeds was styled Marquess of Carmarthen; Lord Carmarthen's heir apparent was styled Earl of Danby; and Lord Danby's heir apparent was styled Viscount Latimer.

+Estates and residences

+The principal ducal seat was Kiveton Hall.
+After Kiveton Hall was demolished in 1811, Hornby Castle became the main seat of the Dukes of Leeds.

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, George Osborne, 9th Duke of Leeds's estates were recorded as spanning 24,237 acres across England, including 14,772 acres in the North Riding and West Riding of Yorkshire, 5,911 acres in Cornwall, 3,117 acres in Buckinghamshire, 436 acres in Cambridgeshire, and 1 acre in Middlesex, which produced a combined annual income of £33,381.

+George Osborne, 10th Duke of Leeds Duke died in 1927, and approximately £300,000 in death duties were levied on his £730,000 estate.
+The combination of estate tax and the 10th Duke's significant gambling debts resulted in his son John Osborne, 11th Duke of Leeds selling the Hornby Castle estate for £250,000 in early 1930.
+A demolition sale of much of the house's contents was held in June 1930 and realised £15,000.

+The traditional burial place of the Dukes of Leeds was All Hallows Church, Harthill, South Yorkshire.